TheTheoM/HybridIDPS/README.md

 ## 7. Run the project
 - Terminate all running programs to ensure a clean restart.
-- Navigate to "HybridIDPS-main\innerLayer" in the terminal of vscode and run "node instaKilo.js".
+- Navigate to "HybridIDPS-main\innerLayer" in the terminal of VSCode and run "node instaKilo.js".
 - Open another terminal, navigate to "HybridIDPS-main\innerLayer\react\userinterface", and run "npm start" to open the React web app in the browser.
 - In VSCode, open "innerLayer.py" and run it.
 If it errors out, install MySQL Connector Python by running "pip install mysql-connector-python".
 - Execute the "getInnerLayer" script in MySQL by clicking the lightning bolt icon.